 ALL NODES SHARED.

-If you use HDFS storage locations, the HDFS data must be available when you start Vertica.
+If you use any HDFS storage locations, the HDFS data must be available at the time you start Vertica.
 Your HDFS cluster must be operational, and the ROS files must be present.
-If you moved data files, or they are corrupted, or your HDFS cluster is not responsive, Vertica cannot start.
+If you have moved data files, or if they have become corrupted, or if your HDFS cluster is not responsive, Vertica cannot start.

-Specifies where to store this location's data.
-The type of file system on which the location is based determines the path format.
-See Location Paths below.
+Where Vertica will store this location's data.
+The type of filesystem on which the location is based determines the format of this argument:

-Specifies the node or nodes on which the storage location is defined, one of the following:
+The node or nodes on which the storage location is defined.

-Indicates the location set by the path is shared (used by all nodes) rather than local to each node.
-For details, see Shared Versus Local Storage.
+Indicates the location set by the path is shared (used by all of the nodes) rather than local to each node.
+See below for details.

 The type of data the storage location can hold, where use‑type is one of the following:

-The Vertica process must have read and write permissions to the location where date will be stored.
-Each type of file system has its own requirements:
+The Vertica process must also have read and write permissions to the location where date will be stored.
+Each type of filesystem has its own requirements:

-Create a storage location in the local Linux file system for temporary data storage.
+The following example shows how to create a storage location in the local Linux filesystem for temporary data storage.

 => CREATE LOCATION '/home/dbadmin/testloc' USAGE 'TEMP' LABEL 'tempfiles';